Grant updates

 HRCI-HRB Joint Funding Scheme 2026

 The HRCI-HRB Joint Funding Scheme aims to fund researchers and research teams to conduct internationally competitive and innovative research in areas of strategic relevance to each individual HRCI-registered co-funding charity.
-45 eligible applications received from nine co-funding charities are now undergoing peer review.
+22 applications have been short-listed for panel review and the panel meeting will take place 26 and 27 May 2026.

 Collaborative Postdoctoral Fellowships Programmes (CPFP) 2026

-This is a two-stage joint transnational call entitled “Test and Demonstration of Multimodal Data Approaches for Personalised Medicine (MultiPMData2026)”.
-The pre-proposal submission deadline was 12 January 2026 at 13:00 GMT.
+This is a two-stage Joint Transnational Call entitled ‘“Test and Demonstration of Multimodal Data Approaches for Personalised Medicine (MultiPMData2026)’”.
+The pre-proposal submission deadline was 12 January 2026 and proposals invited to the next stage for full proposal have been informed.
+Full proposal submission deadline was the 27th of April 2026.
+Full proposals are now under review.

 Open Calls